Flanker-shyam/MovieMagnet/README.md

 DB_COLLECTION=moviesData
 ```

-### set jwtPrivateKey value to the environment
+### Set jwtPrivateKey value to the environment

-- Here in the closed ("")closed quotations you can provide any string, minimum length 32 characters
+- Here in the closed quotations (""), you can provide any string of minimum length 32 characters
 - This command will work in linux and macOS

 ```bash